 It also provides consulting services and performs special assignments upon request by the Board of Directors, the Audit Committee or the Chief Executive Officer.
-Special investigations and any other assignment which is considered necessary by the Internal Auditor are also performed.
+Special investigations and any other assignments which are considered necessary by the Internal Auditor are also performed.